endrebruaset/Chess/README.md

 # Chess
-Simple implementation of standard chess in Python.
+Simple implementation of standard chess in Python, using `pygame` as the Graphical User Interface.